scaleflex/filerobot-image-editor/README.md

 ## <a name="filerobot_integration"></a>Filerobot Integration

+Upload the image in your Filerobot storage container, edit it in the Image Editor and upload the result.
+Deliver lightning fast over CDN.

 The example of Image Editor configuration using Filerobot service can be found [here](https://github.com/scaleflex/filerobot-image-editor/tree/master/examples/js-with-filerobot).

 ## <a name="cloudimage_integration"></a>Cloudimage Integration

+Point the Image Editor to your origin image URL, edit it and deliver the result lightning fast over the Cloudimage image CDN.
+Limited to the Cloudimage inline transformation features.

 The example of Image Editor configuration using cloudimage service can be found [here](https://github.com/scaleflex/filerobot-image-editor/tree/master/examples/js-with-cloudimage).